Chaplain Earns Distinguished Air Force Award

-U.S. Air Force Chaplain (Maj.)
-Mark Hunsinger, 435th Air Expeditionary Wing and 435th Air Ground Operations Wing chaplain, smiles for a photo after earning the 2019 Military Chaplains Association Distinguished Service Award at Ramstein Air Base, Germany, June 30, 2020.
-The award is presented to one chaplain from each branch of service every year for exemplifying the highest standards of the military and the Chaplain Corps.
-(U.S. Air Force photo by Airman 1st Class Madeline Herzog)
+The 435th Air Expeditionary Wing and the 435th Air Ground Operations Wing chaplain, Chaplain (Maj.)
+Mark Hunsinger, earned the 2019 Military Chaplains Association Distinguished Service Award while serving at Ramstein Air Base, Germany.

+This award is presented to one chaplain from each branch of service every year for exemplifying the highest standards of the military and the Chaplain Corps.

+“The award itself is a tremendous blessing from the Lord, and I am humbled and extremely thankful to have been selected,” said Hunsinger.
+“The number one priority for both wings I support is taking care of Airmen and families.”

+Hunsinger, the first U.S. Air Force chaplain to fill the role as wing chaplain for both the 435th AEW and the 435th AGOW, led a group of six religious support teams to provide 678 chapel programs, 6.5 thousand squadron-focused warrior care hours, and counseled 760 Airmen by conducting 106 site visits to Airmen stationed at 15 geographically separated units across Europe and Africa.

 |Date Taken: